 The JV team competes in the Nebraska High School Lacrosse Association against schools and clubs, including:

 - Millard West

 - Ankeny (IA)

 NorthStar lacrosse coaches provide opportunities to learn and improve your game prior to tryouts.
-Check back in December for conditioning dates to be held in January and February.
+Conditioning dates are held in January and February.

 U14 and High School JV tryouts take place over two days at the Fred C. Buffett Fieldhouse at NorthStar.
-Check back in December for tryout dates in February.
+Ttryouts take place in February.

 Any student enrolled at NorthStar is eligible to try out for lacrosse.
 Fees for lacrosse are covered in your enrollment payment.

-Non-enrolled boys in 6th-8th grade attending any Omaha area school are invited to try out for NorhtStar’s U14 team.
+Non-enrolled boys in 6th-8th grade attending any Omaha area school are invited to try out for NorthStar’s U14 team.

 Non-enrolled 9th-12th grade boys attending Omaha North, Omaha Northwest, Omaha Benson, and the Omaha Street School are invited to try out.
 Other high school students may be able to try out if their school does not have an existing lacrosse team or if they have played on a NorthStar lacrosse team in the past.

 For more information about NorthStar Lacrosse, contact Cort Irish (Head Lacrosse Coach) at email@example.com.